-Verdict: The Nike Air Max 95 is Air Max royalty.
+The Nike Air Max 95 is Air Max royalty.
 One of the most popular sneakers in the world, it has been subject to numerous rereleases.
-Today it's still the strong, well-designed, comfy-as-hell sneaker that we expect from Nike.
+Today it's still the strong, well-designed, comfy-as-hell sneaker that we love.

 Built with power in mind, the Nike Air Max 95 has stayed strong until today

 It’s no surprise that when designing the Nike Air Max 95 designer Sergio Lozano had some of the world’s most powerful runners in mind.
 Lozano’s previous silhouettes were focused on Nike’s ACG (All Conditions Gear) department, which makes sense when you look at the 95.